Quantum circuits for simulating neutrino propagation in matter: Introduction

 In this work, we present quantum circuits to simulate two flavor neutrino propagation in matter.
 Section \ref{sec:2} presents the theoretical details where we describe the expressions of oscillation probability in both constant and varying density profiles.
 In Section \ref{sec:3}, we discuss the encoding of the neutrino propagator in terms of quantum gates.
 We describe the gates, which can be implemented both physically on hardware and virtually through software.
 Quantum circuits incorporating both types of gates are presented for simulating neutrino propagation through Earth.
+We also perform a benchmarking comparison to demonstrate that our approach leads to a reduction in both circuit depth and execution time.
 In Section \ref{sec:4}, we present an effective unitary that can be used to simulate solar neutrino propagation.
 This unitary is implemented using two qubit entangling gates.
 All the above circuits are first simulated using Qiskit's AerSimulator package\footnote{Qiskit AerSimulator builds a noise model based on the calibration data from the QPU (\texttt{ibm\_brisbane} in our case), enabling realistic quantum simulations.} and subsequently executed on \texttt{ibm\_brisbane}, a cloud-based IBM quantum processor.
 In Section \ref{sec:5} we present conclusions and discussions.